Prime Minister of India – Notes [GK PDF]

 In this way, more than one prime minister has been appointed.
 Examples are Charan Singh (1979), V.P.
 Singh (1989), Chandrasekhar (1990), Narasimha Rao (1991), Atal Bihari Vajpayee (1996), Devgaura (1996), i.
 K Gujral (1997) and again Atal Bihari Vajpayee (1998).

-Note: It is pertinent to mention that the candidate for the post of Prime Minister does not have to prove his majority in the Lok Sabha before being appointed.
+Note: It is relevant to mention that the candidate for the post of Prime Minister does not have to prove his majority in the Lok Sabha before being appointed.
 In 1980, the Delhi High Court explained the matter.
 The president might first appoint the prime minister and then ask him to prove his majority in the legislature within a given time.

 Term of Prime Minister of India